jpacheco008/julios-kitchen/README.md

 ## SWOT Analysis

 ### Strengths:
--JS logic
+- JS logic
 ### Weaknesses:
--CSS, Styling
+- CSS, Styling

 ### Opportunities:
--I can see this as the backbone of an app a real reastaurant can use
+- I can see this as the backbone of an app a real reastaurant can use
 ### Threats:
--working with 2 different databases
+- working with 2 different databases